History of Bangladesh: Pakistani capitulation and aftermath

 The Surrender of Pakistan took place on 16 December 1971 at the Ramna Race Course in Dhaka, marking the liberation of Bangladesh.

 On 16 December 1971, Lt.
 Gen A. A. K. Niazi, CO of Pakistan Army forces located in East Pakistan, signed the Instrument of Surrender and the nation of Bangla Desh ("Country of Bengal") was finally established the following day.
 At the time of surrender only a few countries had provided diplomatic recognition to the new nation.
 Over 90,000 Pakistani troops surrendered to the Indian forces making it the largest surrender since World War II.

 The new country changed its name to Bangladesh on 11 January 1972 and became a parliamentary democracy under a constitution.
 Shortly thereafter on 19 March Bangladesh signed a friendship treaty with India.
 Bangladesh sought admission in the UN with most voting in its favour, but China vetoed this as Pakistan was its key ally.
 The United States, also a key ally of Pakistan, was one of the last nations to accord Bangladesh recognition.
 To ensure a smooth transition, in 1972 the Simla Agreement was signed between India and Pakistan.
 The treaty ensured that Pakistan recognised the independence of Bangladesh in exchange for the return of the Pakistani PoWs.
 India treated all the PoWs in strict accordance with the Geneva Convention, rule 1925.
 It released more than 93,000 Pakistani PoWs in five months.

 Furthermore, as a gesture of goodwill, nearly 200 soldiers who were sought for war crimes by Bengalis were also pardoned by India.
 The accord also gave back more than 13000 km² of land that Indian troops had seized in West Pakistan during the war, though India retained a few strategic areas; most notably Kargil (which would in turn again be the focal point for a war between the two nations in 1999).

 The real number of victims during the war is still not certain. and estimates of those killed range from Bangladeshi estimates of 3 million to Pakistani estimates of 26,000.
 According to one source 1.7 million died.
 A large number of women had been raped by Pakistani, Bengali and Biharis.
 The government conferred upon them an honorary title of birangina ("brave heroines") but they suffered discrimination afterwards.

-Besides the Pakistani prisoner of wars there were still collaborators in Bangladesh.
+Besides the Pakistani prisoners of war there were still collaborators in Bangladesh.
 In 1973, the Bangladeshi government announced an amnesty for them in exchange for Pakistani recognition.
 Demands that these be collaborators be tried resurfaced in the 1990s.
 There was also a large population of non-Bengali Muslims who mostly supported Pakistan.
 Bengali mobs, who identified them as "Bihari", had killed them before the war and the Biharis had aided the Pakistani army during it.
 Thousands suffered a counter genocide and at least a million were made homeless.